rjoonas/heroku-docker-nginx-example/README.md

 Barebones example of deploying
 [the official nginx Docker image](https://github.com/docker-library/docs/tree/master/nginx) to Heroku.
-Serves HTTP 204 (No Content) for all requests.
+Serves an example html file at the root directory.

 ## Try it now!